Donald Trump's election to the White House could delay hush money trial sentencing, kill pending criminal prosecutions, experts say

 Donald Trump’s election victory could delay the sentencing for his conviction in the Manhattan hush money case and kill the federal cases against him, legal experts say.

-The once and future president faces a tangle of legal issues that will be delayed or even disappear, thanks to his reelection, according to state and federal defense attorneys.
+The once and future president faces a tangle of legal issues that will be delayed or even disappear thanks to his reelection, according to state and federal defense attorneys.

-There is an ongoing case brought in Georgia by Fulton County District Attorney General Fani Willis who charged the former president with trying to overturn the 2020 election.
-Trump faces two federal criminal cases — one for violating secrecy laws in Washington, D.C. and another in Florida federal court for attempted insurrection of the U.S. government.
+There is an ongoing case brought in Georgia by Fulton County District Attorney General Fani Willis, who charged the former president with trying to overturn the 2020 election.
+Trump faces two federal criminal cases — one for violating secrecy laws in Washington, D.C., and another in Florida federal court for attempted insurrection of the U.S. government.

-Most pressing, however, is the sentencing of the former president in Manhattan scheduled for November 26.
+Most pressing, however, is the sentencing of the former president in Manhattan scheduled for Nov.
+26.

-In May, a Manhattan jury convicted Trump on 34 counts of falsifying business records to cover up a scheme to keep a former adult film star quiet about an alleged affair.
+In May, a jury convicted Trump on 34 counts of falsifying business records to cover up a scheme to keep a former adult film star quiet about an alleged affair.
 Manhattan District Attorney Alvin Bragg charged that the former president had tried to squelch word of the tryst to keep voters in the dark during the 2016 presidential election.

 Manhattan Supreme Court Justice Juan Merchan said he would sentence Trump at the end of the month, but putting a president-elect behind bars could pose some risks, defense attorney Arthur Aidala told Newsday.